(p) 203.292.0667 (e) firstname.lastname@example.org

 - Consumer Product Safety Improvement Act compliance and counseling

-- American Bar Association, Science & Technology Law: active member of the Information Security Committee
+- American Bar Association, Science & Technology Law Section; Chair Social Networking Committee; Member Information Security Committee

 - New York Intellectual Property Law Association